After studying this chapter, you should be able to:

 HYDROLYSIS INITIATES CATABOLISM OF TRIACYLGLYCEROLS

 Triacylglycerols must be hydrolyzed by a lipase to their constituent fatty acids and glycerol before further catabolism can proceed.
 Much of this hydrolysis (lipolysis) occurs in adipose tissue with release of free fatty acids into the plasma, where they are found combined with serum albumin (see Figure 25–7).
 This is followed by free fatty acid uptake into tissues (including liver, heart, kidney, muscle, lung, testis, and adipose tissue, but not readily by brain), where they are oxidized to obtain energy or reesterified.
-The utilization of glycerol depends on whether such tissues have the enzyme glycerol kinase, which is found in significant amounts in liver, ...
+The utilization of glycerol depends on whether such tissues have the enzyme glycerol kinase, which is found in significant ...